AstRonin/EExcelRead/README.md

-PS: Extension is written after using EExcelView (unashamedly taken the idea of collbacks).
+PS: Extension is written after using EExcelView (unashamedly taken the idea of callbacks).